-Originally from France, Victorie Le Roy sought a unique and international education, and ESSEC’s Global Bachelor of Business Administration (GBBA) program proved the perfect fit.
+Originally from France, Victoire Le Roy sought a unique and international education, and ESSEC’s Global Bachelor of Business Administration (GBBA) program proved to be the perfect fit.

-Now based at the Singapore campus, she has fully embraced student life here, taking on a leadership role as Communication Manager for the ESSEC Asia-Pacific Student Council, gaining hands-on experience with an internship at Clarins, and even completing the local half marathon.
+Now based at the Singapore campus, she has fully immersed herself in student life here, taking on a leadership role as Communication Manager for the ESSEC Asia-Pacific Student Council, gaining hands-on experience through an internship at Clarins, and even completing the local half-marathon.

-Preparing for an exciting exchange in Madrid, Victorie continues to push boundaries and embrace new challenges.
+Preparing for an exciting exchange in Madrid, Victoire continues to push boundaries and embrace new challenges.

 Read on as she shares her ESSEC journey, experiences living in Singapore, and advice for future students looking to study abroad.